jupyter/jupyter/docs/source/migrating.rst

 Quick Reference to File Locations
 ---------------------------------
-This section provides quick reference for common locations for IPython 3 files and the migrated Jupyter files. **The migrated files should all be automatically copied to their new Jupyter locations.**
+This section provides quick reference for common locations of IPython 3 files and the migrated Jupyter files.

 Configuration files
 ~~~~~~~~~~~~~~~~~~~
 Configuration files customize Jupyter to the user's preferences.
-Here are
+The migrated files should all be **automatically copied** to their new Jupyter
-location changes:
+locations.
+Here are the location changes:

 ==============================================================  =====    ==============================================
 IPython location                                                          Jupyter location